Skip to content

 What language is Siwi?

-Siwi is a dialect of Tamazight.
+Siwi is a dialect of the Tamazight language.

 Where is Siwi spoken?